utmapp/UTM/Documentation/MacDevelopment.md

 #### Signed packages

 ```
-./scripts/package_mac.sh developer-id /path/to/UTM.xcarchive /path/to/output TEAM_ID PROFILE_UUID
+./scripts/package_mac.sh developer-id /path/to/UTM.xcarchive /path/to/output TEAM_ID PROFILE_UUID HELPER_PROFILE_UUID
 ```

 To build a signed package, you need to be a registered Apple Developer.
 From the developer portal, create a certificate for "Developer ID Application" (and install it into your Keychain).
-Also create a provisioning profile with that certificate with Hypervisor entitlements (you need to manually request these entitlements and be approved by Apple). `TEAM_ID` should be the same as in the certificate and `PROFILE_UUID` should be the UUID of the profile installed by Xcode (open the profile in Xcode).
+Also create two provisioning profiles with that certificate with Hypervisor entitlements (you need to manually request these entitlements and be approved by Apple) for both UTM and QEMUHelper. `TEAM_ID` should be the same as in the certificate, `PROFILE_UUID` should be the UUID of the profile installed by Xcode (open the profile in Xcode), and `HELPER_PROFILE_UUID` is the UUID of a separate profile for the XPC helper.

 Once properly signed, you can ask Apple to notarize the DMG.

 #### Mac App Store

 ```
-./scripts/package_mac.sh app-store /path/to/UTM.xcarchive /path/to/output TEAM_ID PROFILE_UUID
+./scripts/package_mac.sh app-store /path/to/UTM.xcarchive /path/to/output TEAM_ID PROFILE_UUID HELPER_PROFILE_UUID
 ```

 Similar to the above but builds a `UTM.pkg` for submission to the Mac App Store.
 You need a certificate for "Apple Distribution" and a certificate for "Mac App Distribution" as well as a provisioning profile with the right entitlements.

 ### Xcode Development

-To build the Xcode project without a registered developer account, you will need to disable USB support.
+To build the Xcode project without a registered developer account, you will need to disable USB and bridged networking support.

 1. Open `Platform/macOS/macOS.entitlements` and delete the entry for `com.apple.vm.device-access`.
+2. Open `QEMUHelper/QEMUHelper.entitlements` and delete the entry for `com.apple.vm.networking`.
-2. In the project settings, select the "macOS" target and go to the "Signing & Capabilities" tab and check the box for "Disable Library Validation".
+3. In the project settings, select the "macOS" target and go to the "Signing & Capabilities" tab and check the box for "Disable Library Validation".
-3. Repeat for the "QEMUHelper" target.
+4. Repeat for the "QEMUHelper" target.
-4. Repeat for the "QEMULauncher" target.
+5. Repeat for the "QEMULauncher" target.

 You should now be able to run and debug UTM.
-If you have a registered developer account with access to Hypervisor entitlements, you can (for all three targets) select your Team and "Development" Signing Certificate from the "Signing & Capabilities" tab.
+If you have a registered developer account with access to Hypervisor entitlements, you should create a `CodeSigning.xcconfig` file with the proper values (see `CodeSigning.xcconfig.sample`).
+Otherwise, the build will default to ad-hoc signing.

 Note that due to a macOS bug, you may get a crash when launching a VM with the debugger attached.
 The workaround is to start UTM with the debugger detached and attach the debugger with Debug -> Attach to Process after launching a VM.
 Once you do that, you can start additional VMs without any issues with the debugger.